In March 2020, the Education Policy Institute laid bare the ongoing challenges in the teaching labour market. These challenges include:

 This article looks at how schools, colleges, and universities are increasingly realising using an Applicant Tracking System in education can resolve their sector-specific recruitment challenges.
 Those that transition from a manual system to an Applicant Tracking System experience an instant streamlining of processes.

-The benefits that make a big difference to educational recruitment are less work across all levels and team members involved.
+The benefits that make a big difference to education recruitment are less work across all levels and team members involved.
 Resulting in less candidate disengagement during the process.
 A highly desirable outcome given the predicted ongoing shortage of quality candidates.

 What recruitment challenges can using an Applicant Tracking System in Education solve?